electron/electron/docs/api/menu-item.md

 * `minimize` - Minimize current window
 * `close` - Close current window
 * `quit`- Quit the application
+* `togglefullscreen`- Toggle full screen mode on the current window

 On macOS `role` can also have following additional values: